awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ses-receiptruleset.md

 # AWS::SES::ReceiptRuleSet<a name="aws-resource-ses-receiptruleset"></a>

-Specifies an empty receipt rule set\.
+Creates an empty receipt rule set\.

+For information about setting up receipt rule sets, see the [Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-receipt-rule-set.html)\.

+You can execute this operation no more than once per second\.

 ## Syntax<a name="aws-resource-ses-receiptruleset-syntax"></a>